uoa-compsci399-2025-s1/capstone-project-2025-s1-team-7/README.md

 - Install the latest version of Android Studio
 - Clone the Repository
 - Open Android Studio and go through the setup process
-- Once you get to the project view, select and open the cloned repository
+- Once you get to the project selection page, select and open the cloned repository

 - Go to the project view on the left side, open Gradle Scripts dropdown and open the build.gradle.kts file
 - A prompt will show up at the top of the editor asking you to sync the gradle files.
 Click the "Sync Now" option.